dennis95stumm/R-cluster/README.md

 #### Notes

-* Depending on the implementation of the job script it may be that the workers wouldn't free up the memory after executing a job.
-Be careful by using variables throught multiple workers!
 * The job could run slow if there are a lot of iterations, it might be useful to adjust the `chunksize` to get a faster job execution.
 Also depending on the `combine` function for the results can lead to high cpu consumption on the